For my most up-to-date work across outlets and platforms:

 - BIV podcasts

 In 2015, I travelled to Central America to investigate reports that Canadian mining companies were violating human rights, contaminating environments and negatively impacting local indigenous populations.
-I was the first international journalist to tour Tahoe Resources’ silver mine, and one of few to explore the issue in-depth and from multiple perspectives.
-The following are two of many stories that came out of the trip, all of which testify to the fact that mining in Guatemala is largely Canadian, highly controversial and extraordinarily complex.
+I was the first international journalist to tour Tahoe Resources’ controversial silver mine, and one of few to explore the issue in-depth and from multiple perspectives.
+The following are two of many stories that came out of the trip, all of which reveal that mining in Guatemala is largely Canadian, highly controversial and extraordinarily complex.

 Alternative business structures pushed for B.C. law firms: Many agree that innovation should be brought to the delivery of legal services.
 How far innovation should be pushed however is a point of much debate in legal and academic circles.